kennguyen300803/Volunteer-Organizations-platform/README.md

 ## 🛠️ Troubleshooting
 ### Database Connection Issues
-- Ensure MySQL is running and accessible.
+- Ensure MySQL and Docker is running and accessible.
-- Check `.env` database credentials.
 - Verify that `dtbs.sql` was imported correctly.

 ### Docker Issues